martinmergili/mujoco_playground/mujoco_playground/_src/locomotion/solo8/README.md

 New tasks can be added by simply creating a new file in the `solo8` directory.
 The `Solo8Env` base class already provides all core functionality (simulation setup, sensors, actions), so new environments can focus purely on task definition and reward design.

+Additionally, new environments can be added to train the robot in a different scene (e.g. rough terrain or obstacle-filled scenes).
+As different scenes were used in other robot platforms (e.g. Go1), their implementations can be used for guidance.
+  - Path from the XML needs to be added to the solo8_constants.py
+  - To run the training with different scenes ... ( what to change in the command?)

+  - Improve reward design
+  - Use trajectory optimisation (TO) to get a better reference trajectory for stage 1 training